Danix421/Pyncake-Editor/README.md

 You can contribute to this editor by helping to develop it, and for that, you will have to view the contribution instructions and rules.
 There are available [here](https://github.con/Danix421/Pyncake-Editor/blob/main/CONTRIBUTING.md)

 ## Credits
-Pyncake Editor created by Danix (me).
-Coding by Danix and [METGaming](https://github.com/METGameDev), minimal contributions by [CarrotOnCanvas](https://github.com/CarrotOnCanvas/)
+Pyncake Editor created and coded by Danix (me).

-Artwork by Danix and [METGaming](https://github.com/METGameDev).
+Editor's logo and icon design by Danix.

+#### Contributors:

+- [METGaming](https://github.com/METGameDev) - Particle system, error screen, state changing, editor's cover and logo artwork, custom cursor idea and bug fixes.

+- [CarrotOnCanvas](https://github.com/CarrotOnCanvas) - Config saving and basic text input.

 Font "Silver" by [Poppy Works](https://poppyworks.itch.io).